rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 {:.todo}
 What is the problem exactly?
 This is not clear.
 I think it might be efficiently supporting TPF.
 All the info is somehow in here, but it needs a clearer flow.

+The primary goal of this work is to reach an RDF archiving solution that allows efficient querying so that it can be used as a storage method behind a low-cost Triple Pattern Fragments interface for publishing versioned datasets on the Web.
 In [previous work](cite:cites tpfarchives), we discussed the requirements for enabling queries over RDF archives using the TPF framework for VM, DM and VQ queries, with the aim of reaching low-cost RDF archive publication.
 These requirements are: